-In March 2016, the Company adopted a restricted share unit (RSU) plan to attract, motivate and compensate persons who are integral to the growth and success of the Company.
-During the year ended April 30, 2023, share based compensation expense associated with the plan was \$0.9 million, compared to \$3.7 million for the year ended April 30, 2022.
-In June 2022, the Company adopted an equity based restricted share unit plan, which was approved by shareholders on October 6, 2022.
-During the year ended April 30, 2023, share based compensation expense associated with the 2022 plan was \$2.5 million.
+In June 2022, the Company adopted an equity based restricted share unit plan, which was approved by shareholders on October 6, 2022 to attract, motivate and compensate persons who are integral to the growth and success of the Company.
+During the year ended April 30, 2025, share based compensation expense associated with the plan was \$4.7 million, compared to \$4.2 million for the year ended April 30, 2024.